huggingface/hub-docs/docs/hub/search.md

 You can now easily search anything on the Hub with **Full-text search**.
 We index model cards, dataset cards, and Spaces app.py files.

-Using the search bar at the top of https://huggingface.co, you can select "Try Full-text search" to help find what you seek on the Hub across models, datasets, and Spaces:
+Go directly to https://huggingface.co/search or, using the search bar at the top of https://huggingface.co, you can select "Try Full-text search" to help find what you seek on the Hub across models, datasets, and Spaces:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/fulltextsearch1.png"/>